KAIST-SE-Lab/StarPlateS/README.md

 - Check the current origin url again
 <pre><code> git remote -v </code></pre>

+Or, You can add the following url https://github.com/abalon1210/StarPlateS.git in the "VCS" -> "Git" -> "Remotes"

 #### 5. Pull branches
 Pull the latest code from github